 Swappable Modules: Unique to OhmniClean are swappable modules that allow for fast and easy maintenance with stock replaceable parts.
 The modules also allow for fast and easy transportation, they reduce maintenance cost, and minimize downtime.
 For example, if the UV reflector of the robot needs to be replaced, it can be detached from the base of the robot.
 The same is true of the power stations.

-Compact and Easy to Maneuver: At 59 pounds, OhmniClean is extremely lightweight compared to other units.
+Compact and Easy to Maneuver: At about 79 pounds, OhmniClean is extremely lightweight compared to other units.
 Its low weight reduces the risk of user injury, especially when it’s being fully utilized by maneuvering or transporting the machine from one facility to another.
 With a footprint of 14” W x 18” L, OhmniClean can disinfect even the smallest of spaces or spaces with limited maneuverability.

 In-Depth Reporting and Results Auditing: With OhmniClean, you can easily identify which areas were cleaned and the level of cleanliness by monitoring and reviewing reports.
 These reports can be automatically provided to stakeholders, such as operators, customers, and/or regulators and provides added assurance that manual systems cannot provide.

 UV-C disinfection is one of the most effective ways to kill germs at home or your business premises.
-Whether you operate a hotel, restaurant, or hospital, UV-C rays can kill all bacteria, leaving you with adequately sterilized surfaces.
+Whether you operate a hotel, restaurant, or any facility, UV-C rays can kill all bacteria, leaving you with adequately sterilized surfaces.
 Unlike physical or chemical disinfection, which could leave behind pathogens on surfaces, UV-C disinfection, when properly deployed, carries a much higher efficacy.
 It is easy to use and doesn’t develop resistant traits, as with chemical disinfection.
 Finally, UV-C disinfection is cost-effective and trouble-free.